 Case-In-Point without Heifetz in the room

-“The report of my leadership development death by power point was not an exaggeration.”
+“The report of my leadership development death by PowerPoint was not an exaggeration.”

 - I think that CIP is an invaluable approach to facilitating and developing leadership capacity.
 It makes use of all of Malcolm Knowles’ six principles of adult development.
 I believe that Knowles gets the credit for lighting the path of development that CIP leverages.

-- Case-in-point facilitation will be challenging but it is more rewarding then lecturing and showing seventy slides to a room full of experienced adults.
+- This is a fundamental piece of facilitation craft that will always be helpful.
+CIP facilitation will be challenging, but it is more rewarding then lecturing and showing 70 slides to a room full of experienced adults.